 Counterfeit Laws in South Carolina

 Counterfeiting is the creation and/or selling of fake or “replicated” goods, including currency, although it is primarily seen in regards to clothing brands, software and other tangible goods.
-Counterfeiting is considered to be a serious white collar crime and investigators across the country are cracking down on the selling of counterfeit goods.
+This is considered to be a serious white-collar crime and investigators across the country are cracking down on the selling of fake goods.

 The Strom Law Firm Can Help With Counterfeit and Trafficking Charges

 The Strom Law Firm, LLC was founded in 1996 by former U.S. Attorney Pete Strom.
 Our Criminal Defense Attorneys aggressively fight trafficking and counterfeit cases, both on a state and federal level.
 Don’t wait until the verdict is in to contact us.
 The earlier you contact, the more we can help.
 By contacting us in the early stages of your case, we can more effectively defend you and help clear your name.
 We understand your financial and emotional well-being, as well as, your reputation is at stake.
 Contact the Criminal Defense Attorneys at the Strom Law Firm today for a free case evaluation.
 803.252.4800.